 Whether you are leaning more towards nature travel or more into exploring big cities and amazing cultures, this region will not disappoint you!
 For the adventure traveller, South America offers wonderful mountain treks, including the highest peak in America (Aconcagua).
 Mountain biking experiences (such as the Death Road in Bolivia), canopying, level IV and V rapids for white water rafting in Patagonia, and thousands of underwater opportunities for snorkelling and scuba diving are also right at your fingertips!

 Something of particular importance to take note of is the delicious food that comes from this region.
 South America is a foodie paradise where you´ll sample lots of new flavours, learn from different types of cuisines and taste some of the world-famous dishes and drinks on offer!
 Colombian arepas, Chilean and Peruvian Ceviche, Argentinean barbecue, wines from Mendoza or the Pisco from Chile and Peru are just a handful you can´t miss out on.
 Latin America also hosts some of the 50 best restaurants in the world so don´t forget to dive deep into the local cuisine!

-There´s a lot to offer in this country so we’ve decided to help you out and make your trip a bit easier by providing you with a selection of the top 10 best places to visit in South America.
+There´s a lot to offer on this iconic, one of the most diverse places on our planet!
+We’ve decided to help you out and make your trip a bit easier by providing you with a selection of the top 10 best places to visit in South America.